The Characteristics of a Less Conventional Website with Examples

 Aspired Mind

 It is quite impossible to define the layout of this site.
 The navigation is placed within the typography on the left.
-One may not know how to navigate through the site at one glance, but with the help of the floating blue bubble, it tells the user what exactly they are clicking on.
+One may not know how to navigate through the site at one glance, but with the help of the floating blue bubble, it tells the user what they’re clicking on.

 Aspired Mind